baturtulek/nodejs-boilerplate/README.md

 ## Features
 * Centralized Config Mechanism.
 * Centralized & Automated Error Handling Mechanism
-	* Predifined custom exceptions added in order to simplify Error Handling
+	* Predifined custom exceptions added
 	* Errors are automatically handled and send to the client in an descriptive manner.
+Error format will be explained in the following sections.
 *  Validate incoming requests using AJV.
 	* Load all AJV Schemas during start process of the API to speed up validation process.
 * Validate Environment Variables during start process of the API.
-* Automatic Logging with Custom Transport support
+* Automatic Logging with Winston
+  * Custom Transport support added
   * Logs are printed to both
     * console
     * postgres table.